angular/angular/adev/src/content/best-practices/runtime-performance/zone-pollution.md

 The preceding snippet instructs Angular to call `setInterval` outside the Angular Zone and skip running change detection after `pollForUpdates` runs.

 Third-party libraries commonly trigger unnecessary change detection cycles when their APIs are invoked within the Angular zone.
-This phenomenon particularly affects libraries that setup event listeners or initiate other tasks (such as timers, XHR requests, etc.).
+This phenomenon particularly affects libraries that set up event listeners or initiate other tasks (such as timers, XHR requests, etc.).
 Avoid these extra cycles by calling library APIs outside the Angular zone:

 <docs-code header="Move the plot initialization outside of the Zone" language='ts' linenums>
 import { Component, NgZone, OnInit } from '@angular/core';